ZuraGuerra/ai_chatbot_workshop_day2/README.md

 ## Important Notes

 - This is a demo project for educational purposes
-- You must have a compatible Plomb workflow before running the application (only for Day 2)
+- You must have a compatible Plomb workflow before running the application

 ## Support